Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Vitamin K (phylloquinone) is high in leafy green vegetables like spinach, kale, broccoli, and cabbage.

-Vitamin K is essential for strong bones because it regulates calcium and phosphorus metabolism.
-It’s also essential for blood coagulation after sustaining cuts and lacerations.
+It’s essential for strong bones because it regulates calcium and phosphorus metabolism.
+It’s also necessary for blood coagulation after sustaining cuts and lacerations.

 A parrot with a vitamin K deficiency will have weak bones, so it’s likelier to sustain fractures.
 If it sustains a wound, stemming the blood flow will be more difficult and take longer.

-According to Melbourne Bird Vet, bacteria in birds’ bowels can produce vitamin K. While deficiencies are uncommon, they can occur following the overuse of antibiotics, which kills the bacteria.
+Bacteria in birds’ bowels can produce vitamin K. While deficiencies are uncommon, they can occur following the overuse of antibiotics, which kills bacteria.

 Iron